ethanrweber/ethanrweber/README.md

 - 👋 Hi, I’m @ethanrweber
 - 👀 I’m interested in cryptography, low-level programming, machine/deep learning, website development
-- 🌱 I’m currently learning about computability theory
+- 🌱 I’m currently finishing up the final semester of my computer science degree!

 <!---
 ethanrweber/ethanrweber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.